 Welcome Technologies uses Fivetran data pipelines to power machine learning and security models that serve the global immigrant community.

 With its data-first approach, Welcome Tech is developing machine learning and security models to better serve the immigrant community.
-After building and maintaining a Postgres connector, Welcome Tech brings on Fivetran to scale its data architecture.
-To maintain its current stack, Welcome Tech needed to grow its team.
-With Fivetran, it was able to do more with less, while scaling.
+After building and maintaining a Postgres connector internally, Welcome Tech brings on Fivetran to scale its data architecture.
+With Fivetran, it is able to do more with less, while scaling.

 Sources: Google Analytics, Postgres RDS, Branch.io, Zendesk

 Welcome Tech has developed the world’s first platform dedicated to connecting the 250-million-strong global immigrant community with the information, products and services they need to thrive in a new country.

 In the last few years, Welcome Tech has developed a robust digital platform and launched a banking service for immigrants.
 CTO Joe Munoz and the engineering leadership at Welcome Tech had an enormous amount of user data to work with and knew that in order to continue to scale the company’s efforts, they would need to leverage a robust data architecture.

 The first step was organizing the data and building the warehouse that would store it.
 Munoz led the charge, building out a high-level data model, developing the schema for the data warehouse, and bringing on Redshift as the destination.
 At first, Munoz attempted to load the data manually: